anukiancu/anukiancu.github.io/_posts/2021-11-27-new-personal-project.md

 ![](/uploads/caustics_handmade.PNG)

-I'm quite happy with this, but I might increase the chromatic aberration on the texture a little bit.
+This scene has a grand total of one directional light at the moment.
+I'm quite happy with it, but I might increase the chromatic aberration on the texture a little bit.

 # Project Goals
 The biggest goal for this project is to get the water to move with the player, probably using render targets.
 I would also like to add some custom specularity to it, so that it reflects the light in a pretty way.